 Best Practices for Canvas

-- If you are having issues with Canvas, please try Firefox and ensure Flash is up-to-date.
+- If you are having issues with Canvas, please try Firefox.

 - Cross-list Before Using Canvas

 Before adding grades, creating groups, or integrating with Panopto, cross-list your courses in Canvas is you plan to cross-list.
 Cross-listing after adding grades or integrating with Panopto can cause some unwanted behaviors, such as missing grades.
 Help – PDF Version.

 By default, Canvas only uses Assignments in the grading calculation IF there is a grade for that assignment.
 This allows students to have the most accurate representation of their current grade.
 However, if a student made a zero for an Assignment, you’ll need to either record a zero for the student in the Gradebook or use the “Set Default Grade” functionality in the Gradebook and enter zero for the whole assignment.
 However, if a student doesn’t have a grade for an assignment (excused absence), then it’s better not default the grade to zero and put in the grades manually.
 Students also have this ability in their Grades area through the “What-If” tool.

 - Please note: “Treat Ungraded as 0s” will NOT affect the grade for the student.
 It is only a display change for the gradebook.
 Students should uncheck the option “Calculate based only on graded assignments” to see their current grade if you do not put a zero for the assignment.

 If you have a lot of students or assignments, the Gradebook may take a while to load.
 The Gradebook has no “loading…” display which can cause confusion.
 For example, if you upload grades from a spreadsheet, it may appear the grades didn’t get recorded.
 Wait a few minutes and refresh the page to see if they show up.